Polaskia chende

 Polaskia chende is a succulent cactus native to a small area of mountains of northern Oaxaca and southern Puebla, Mexico.
-It grows in xerophytic shrubland between 1,500 and 2,000 meters above sea level.
+It grows in xerophytic shrubland between 1,500 and 2,000 m above mean sea level.

 Description

-Polaskia chende forms 3–5 m tall branching columnar stems, 40 to 80 cm long and 5 to 7 cm wide, and can reach up to 4.5 m in height.
-7 to 8 ribs, rarely 9, 1.7 to 3 cm high, areoles 5 mm long, circular to elliptical, spaced 2 cm apart, with the presence of black trichomes.
-It has 5 or 6 radial spines 2 cm long and 0.8 cm wide, grey, the central spine may be absent or rudimentary; fertile zone not differentiated from the infertile zone.
-Plants bloom between August and January.
-Its flowers are white reach a length of 5 cm oblanceolate, mucronate apex, green, some with a red to purple middle stripe.
-The fruit approximately 3 cm long and 4 cm wide, are purple, with short bracts, yellow trichomes, with short spines, juicy purple pulp.
-Seeds 1.6 mm long and 1 mm wide.
-Flowering occurs between the months of August and January, and bears fruit between December and June.
+Polaskia chende forms 3 to 5 m tall (9 ft 10 in – 16 ft 5 in), branching columnar stems, 40 to 80 cm long and 5 to 7 cm wide, and can reach up to 4.5 m in height.
+It has 7 or 8 ribs, rarely 9, 1.7 to 3 cm high, with areoles 5 mm long, circular to elliptical, spaced 2 cm apart, with the presence of black trichomes.
+It has 5 or 6 radial spines 2 cm long and 0.8 cm wide, grey, and the central spine may be absent or rudimentary; the fertile zone is not differentiated from the infertile zone.
+Its flowers are white, reach a length of 5 cm, oblanceolate, with a mucronate apex, green, some with a red to purple middle stripe.
+The fruit are about 3 cm long and 4 cm wide, purple in color, with short bracts, yellow trichomes, short spines, and juicy purple pulp.
+Seeds are 1.6 mm long and 1 mm wide.
+Flowering occurs between August and January, and the plant bears fruit between December and June.